Data Foundation

 Our approach

 DAI Consultancy helps enterprises navigate this evolving regulatory landscape by embedding security and compliance into the data architecture from day one — not as an afterthought.
-Our engagements begin with a comprehensive data classification exercise that identifies sensitive, personal, and regulated datasets across the organisation.
+Our engagements begin with a comprehensive data classification exercise that identifies sensitive, personal, and regulated datasets across the organization.
 This classification drives every subsequent decision: encryption standards, access control policies, audit logging requirements, and data retention schedules.

-On the technical side, we implement role-based and attribute-based access controls (RBAC/ABAC), column-level and row-level security in data platforms, encryption at rest and in transit, data masking and tokenisation for non-production environments, and comprehensive audit logging that captures every data access event.
+On the technical side, we implement role-based and attribute-based access controls (RBAC/ABAC), column-level and row-level security in data platforms, encryption at rest and in transit, data masking and tokenization for non-production environments, and comprehensive audit logging that captures every data access event.
 These controls are codified in infrastructure-as-code templates so they are consistently applied across all environments.

 What's included